babashka/cli/README.md

 ## Usage with the clojure CLI

-By adding `:org.babashka/cli` metadata to Clojure functions it will make them callable with the clojure CLI.
+You can control parsing behavior by adding `:org.babashka/cli` metadata to Clojure functions.
 It does not introduce a dependency on `babashka.cli` itself.
+Not adding any metadata will result in values parsed as strings, which in many cases may already be a reasonable default.

-Doing so will cause less friction with shell usage, especially on Windows since you need less quoting.
+Adding support for this library will cause less friction with shell usage, especially on Windows since you need less quoting.
 You can support the same function for both `clojure -X` and `clojure -M` style invocations without writing extra boilerplate.